Sarah-Wambui/todo-app/README.md

 # Task-List App
-This is a task for adding tasks you want to do.
+This is an app for tasks.

 ## Description
 This is an app that allows you to display your tasks, add new tasks, update your task upon completion and you can also delete the task.